 Please do not give the baby anything to eat or drink unless instructed to do so by a wildlife rehabilitator.

-402.234.2473.
+to call us at 402.234.2473.
 And for more detailed information, useful tips on what to do when you find an adult animal, and other interesting reading, please visit our website at www.nebraskawildliferehab.org!

 Thanks for all you do!